Ephesus: Main sites

+On a slope opposite the Hadrian Temple, the Terrace Houses also called as "The Houses of the Rich" includes six luxury Roman residences, featuring mosaics on the floor and frescos on the wall.
+Built on three terraces at the lower end of the slope of Bulbul Mountain, they were built according to the Hippodamian plan of the city in which roads transected each other at the right angles.
+The oldest structure dates to the first century BC, and some of them were in use until the seventh century AD.
+The discovery and excavations of them shed light on the family life during the Roman period.
+Today, Ephesus terrace houses are covered with protective roofing.

 The Temple of the Sebastoi (sometimes called the Temple of Domitian), dedicated to the Flavian dynasty, was one of the largest temples in the city.
 It was erected on a pseudodipteral plan with 8 × 13 columns.
 The temple and its statue are some of the few remains connected with Domitian.

 The Tomb/Fountain of Pollio was erected in 97 AD in honour of C. Sextilius Pollio, who constructed the Marnas aqueduct, by Offilius Proculus.
 It has a concave façade.

 A part of the site, Basilica of St. John, was built in the 6th century, under emperor Justinian I, over the supposed site of the apostle's tomb.
 It is now surrounded by Selçuk.

 Archaeology

 The history of archaeological research in Ephesus stretches back to 1863, when British architect John Turtle Wood, sponsored by the British Museum, began to search for the Artemision.
 In 1869 he discovered the pavement of the temple, but since further expected discoveries were not made the excavations stopped in 1874.
 In 1895 German archaeologist Otto Benndorf, financed by a 10,000 guilder donation made by Austrian Karl Mautner Ritter von Markhof, resumed excavations.
 In 1898 Benndorf founded the Austrian Archaeological Institute, which plays a leading role in Ephesus today.

 Finds from the site are exhibited notably in the Ephesos Museum in Vienna, the Ephesus Archaeological Museum in Selçuk and in the British Museum.

 In October 2016, Turkey halted the works of the archeologists, which had been ongoing for more than 100 years, due to tensions between Austria and Turkey.
 In May 2018, Turkey allowed Austrian archeologists to resume their excavations.